jbilbo/primes-table/README.md

     | 23 | 46 | 69 | 115 | 161 | 253 | 299 | 391 | 437 | 529 | 667 |
     | 29 | 58 | 87 | 145 | 203 | 319 | 377 | 493 | 551 | 667 | 841 |
     +----+----+----+-----+-----+-----+-----+-----+-----+-----+-----+

+Also there's an option for generate the nth prime number.
+For ex, if we want the 65,000nth prime number:

+    $ bundle exec bin/primes_table --nth 65000

+output:

+    814279

 ## Tests